 Although satisfactory conceptually and formally consistent, a definition of $\hbar$ as in Eq.~\eqref{eq:h-micro} is very difficult to implement in practice.
-For this reason we will resort in this paper to another more trivial but effective way to impose the quantization constraint in the symplectic quantization dynamics, the one analogous to the way which is customarly used to assign the temperature in the contex a microcanonical molecular dynamics.
-Usually, if we have $N$ degrees of freedom and we wish the system to be on the fixed energy hypersurface such that $T^{-1} = \partial S(E)/\partial E$, we simply assign initial conditions such that the total energy is $E = N k_B T$: here we follow the same strategy.
+For this reason we will resort in this paper to another more trivial but effective way to impose the quantization constraint in the symplectic quantization dynamics, the one analogous to the way which is customarily used to assign the temperature in the context a microcanonical molecular dynamics.
+Usually, if we have $M$ degrees of freedom and we wish the system to be on the fixed energy hypersurface such that $T^{-1} = \partial S(E)/\partial E$, we simply assign initial conditions such that the total energy is $E = M k_B T$: here we follow the same strategy.
 In particular, counting as ``degrees of freedom'' the number of components in reciprocal space of the Fourier transform of the fields, i.e., $\pi(k)$ and $\phi(k)$, in order to set at $\hbar$ the typical scale of generalized energy for each mode we can choose initial conditions in the ensemble characterized at stationarity by the following condition: